 TDS Supports IT Community to Continue Critical Plans to Modernize

-In the face of a major disaster, IT must keep critical business systems working to maintain company productivity.
+In the face of a major disaster, IT must keep critical business systems working to sustain business growth and maintain company productivity.

 In addition to making sure that remote-work applications and platforms allow employees to connect amid travel bans, office closures and required work at home, senior IT leaders must ensure that major IT modernization projects continue to progress.
 Businesses are counting on IT to implement new technology to drive business growth.